pavel-2020/devextreme-documentation/api-reference/10 UI Widgets/dxFilterBuilder/1 Configuration/onEditorPreparing.md

 #include common-ref-elementparam with { element: "editor" }

 ##### field(e.editorName): String
 Allows you to change the editor.
-Accepts names of DevExtreme widgets only, for example, *"dxTextBox"*.
+Accepts names of DevExtreme UI components only, for example, *"dxTextBox"*.
 Import a new editor's module when [DevExtreme modules](/concepts/Common/Modularity '/Documentation/Guide/Common/Modularity/') are used.

 ##### field(e.editorOptions): Object